Get help now Make a donation

 Example

 Jon lives in a care home.
 He has memory problems that have become worse over time.
 His condition means that he's less aware of danger than others.
-He’s unable to cross a busy road on his own and doesn’t understand that it’s dangerous to cross a nearby railway line.
+He can't cross a busy road on his own.
+And he doesn’t understand that it’s dangerous to cross a nearby railway line.

 Jon needs constant supervision.
 He has to be stopped from going out on his own.
 This usually involves keeping him in a locked room and physically stopping him if he tries to go out on his own.
 To keep him safe, this has to be done on a regular basis.